apache/guacamole-manual/src/jdbc-auth.md

 #### Password history

-When a user's password is changed, a copy of the previous password's hash and salt is made within the `guacamole_user_password_history`.
-Each entry in this table is associated with the user whose password changed, along with the date that password first applied.
+The `guacamole_user_password_history` table stores a history of users' previous password hashes and salts when passwords are changed.
+Each entry corresponds to a user and the date the previous password first applied.

-Old entries within this table are automatically deleted on a per-user basis depending on the requirements of the password policy.
-For example, if the password policy has been configured to require that users not reuse any of their previous six passwords, then there will be no more than six entries in this table for each user.
+Old entries are automatically removed based on the password policy requirements.
+For example, if users cannot reuse their last six passwords, the table will hold no more than six entries per user.

+The `guacamole_user_password_history` table includes the following columns:

 `password_history_id`
-: The unique integer associated with each password history record.
-This value is generated automatically when a new entry is inserted into the `guacamole_user_password_history` table.
+: A unique integer for each password history record, generated automatically when a new entry is inserted into the `guacamole_user_password_history` table.

 `user_id`
-: The value of the `user_id` column from the entry in `guacamole_user`
-  associated with the user who previously had this password.
+: The `user_id` value from the `guacamole_user` entry associated with the logged-in user.
+If the user no longer exists, this value will be `NULL`.

 `password_hash`
-: The hashed password specified within the `password_hash` column of
-  `guacamole_user` prior to the password being changed.
+: The previous password's hash from the `password_hash` column in `guacamole_user` before the password change.
+Typically, this is a salted hash;

-  In most cases, this will be a salted hash, though it is possible to force the use of unsalted hashes when making changes to the database manually or through an external system.
+  however, unsalted hashes may be used if the database is manually modified or accessed through an external system.

 `password_salt`
-: The salt value specified within the `password_salt` column of `guacamole_user` prior to the password being changed.

-  This will always be set for users whose passwords are set through Guacamole, but it is possible to use unsalted password hashes when inserted manually or through an external system, in which case this may be `NULL`.
+: The previous password's salt from the `password_salt` column in `guacamole_user` before the change.
+Salt values are always present for users managed through Guacamole, but unsalted password hashes may be used if manually inserted or accessed externally, in which case this could be `NULL`.

 `password_date`
 : The date (and time) that the password was set.
 The time that the password